Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 > [!NOTE]
-> Note that this model rely over data acquisition from the sensors via different API using JSON.
-For test purposes, one may use CSV as given in [EA](https://environment.data.gov.uk/hydrology/explore)- however, model will ingest the data incrementally in a similar fashion as in real time sensor data stream.
-These datasets may be governed by separate terms and conditions or license provisions.
+> Note that, ideally  this model should ingest multi variate data stream from the sensors via different API using JSON.
+For test purposes, one may use CSV as given in [EA](https://environment.data.gov.uk/hydrology/explore).
+However, model will ingest the data incrementally in a similar fashion as in real time sensor data stream.

 > [!IMPORTANT]
 > Your use of such third-party materials is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.
+These datasets may be governed by separate terms and conditions or license provisions.

 ## 1. Introduction